Algeria arrests Said Bouteflika and two former intelligence chiefs

-Said Bouteflika, was seen as Algeria’s de facto ruler since his brother suffered a stroke in 2013 which left him wheelchair-bound.
+Said Bouteflika was seen as Algeria’s de facto ruler since his brother suffered a stroke in 2013 that left him wheelchair-bound.

 The youngest brother had served as a top advisor to the presidency for more than a decade.